 Bonus tips for your trip to Bath

 If you have the time, the Roman Baths museum is a must.
 I forked over the £15.50 for a single adult ticket to learn more about the city of Bath and the majesty and history behind the Roman Baths.
 With excellent audio guides and videos, this museum is an interactive and fun way to learn about the baths.
 I was especially enthralled by Bill Bryson’s audio clips.

 Less than 500 feet away from the Romans Baths is Thermae Bath Spa, a historic spa — actually the only naturally warm, mineral rich water in all of Britain.
 Having reopened in 2006, the Thermae Bath Spa allows locals and tourists to enjoy the waters as the Romans and Celts did over 2,000 years ago.
 The spa also features an open-air rooftop pool with magnificent views of Bath’s centre by day or night.
 It’s £35 for a base level two-hour spa session from Monday to Friday, and on Saturday and Sunday it’s £38.

 Looking for a unique gift or souvenir?
 Stop by Bath Aqua Glass, an independent glass production company making and selling jewelry, glassware, tableware, and ornaments.
 Bath Aqua Class has two central locations in Bath.
 (P.S.
 I’ve visited their store next to the Roman Baths twice and bought something on both occasions.)

 Feeling artsy?
 The Holburne Museum, Bath’s first public art gallery, is situated in front of Sydney Park.
-It has free admission but they recommend a £5 donation so they can keep their doors open.
+It has free admission but a £5 donation is recommended so they can keep their doors open.
 The museum store also sells beautiful gifts, souvenirs, and local art.

 Bath, UK is one of those destinations where it’s impossible not to be amazed by its beauty and utter serenity.
 They’re really doing things right in Bath, so lap it up while you can.